Shadow banning: Political controversies

-"Shadow banning" became popularized in 2018 as a conspiracy theory when Twitter shadow-banned Republicans.
+"Shadow banning" became popularized in 2018 as a conspiracy theory when Twitter shadow-banned some Republicans.
 In late July 2018, Vice News found that several supporters of the US Republican Party no longer appeared in the auto-populated drop-down search menu on Twitter, thus limiting their visibility when being searched for; Vice News alleged that this was a case of shadow-banning.
 After the story, some conservatives accused Twitter of enacting a shadowban on Republican accounts, a claim which Twitter denied.
 However, some accounts that were not overtly political or conservative apparently had the same algorithm applied to them.
-Numerous news outlets, including The New York Times, The Guardian, Buzzfeed News, Engadget and New York magazine, disputed the Vice News story.
+Numerous news outlets, including The New York Times, The Guardian, BuzzFeed News, Engadget and New York magazine, disputed the Vice News story.
 In a blog post, Twitter said that the use of the phrase "shadow banning" was inaccurate, as the tweets were still visible by navigating to the home page of the relevant account.
-In the blog post, Twitter claims it doesn't shadow ban by using "the old, narrow, and classical" definition of shadow banning.
+In the blog post, Twitter claims it does not shadow ban by using "the old, narrow, and classical" definition of shadow banning.
 Later, Twitter appeared to have adjusted its platform to no longer limit the visibility of some accounts.
 In a research study that examined more than 2.5 million Twitter profiles, it was discovered that almost one in 40 had been shadowbanned by having their replies hidden or having their handles hidden in searches.